 The lack of adequate revenue has created an enormous debt of needed road repairs.
 Due to these funding constraints, WCRC has elected to spend its limited resources on primary roadways and suspend its preventative maintenance and rehabilitation activities on subdivision roads.

 In order to address needed road repairs in subdivision communities, some citizens and business owners have turned to Public Act 246 of 1931, which is administered by the WCRC, and Public Act 188 of 1954, which is administered by the township.
-These acts allow property owners along public roads to file a petition seeking improvements to the road through an S.A.D.
+These acts allow property owners along public roads to file a petition seeking improvements to the road through a SAD.

-With an S.A.D., WCRC agrees to front the cost of road improvements with an agreement from the property owners to repay the cost of the improvement over a period of years.
-Funding is typically front-loaded by a public bond sale using the full faith and credit of the Township.
+With a SAD, WCRC agrees to front the cost of road improvements with an agreement from the property owners to repay the cost of the improvement over a period of years.
+Funding is typically front-loaded by a public bond sale using the full faith and credit of the township.
 Repayments of the bonds occur through property owner’s winter tax bills over a period of years (usually 10).

 - It must be a public road; private roads are not eligible.